zextras/tech-doc/source/carbonio/admincli/videoserver.rst

 Enable Chats
 ~~~~~~~~~~~~

-|carbonio| Chat is disabled by default and can be enabled using two
+|carbonio| Chats is disabled by default and can be enabled using two
 commands, to be executed as the ``zextras`` user.
 The first is use to
-enable the Chat functionality on the |product| infrastructure
+enable the functionality on the |product| infrastructure

 .. code:: console

    zextras$ carbonio prov mc default carbonioFeatureTeamEnabled TRUE

-The second is used to enable the Chat for given COS, domains, or
+The second is used to enable Chats for given COS, domains, or
 accounts, so adapt the following command used for the *default COS*

 .. code:: console